 For Legal Counsel in Ontario, Contact Preszler Law Firm

-If you’ve been injured in a dooring incident in Ontario, contact the attorneys at the Preszler Law Firm.
+If you’ve been injured in a dooring incident in Ontario, contact the lawyers at the Preszler Injury Lawyers.
 Call us to schedule a free, no-obligation consultation at your convenience: 1-800-JUSTICE®.